DeceasedWolf/ece198/ESP-system.md

 1. **Boot & Console Handshake**
    - Starts Serial at `SENDER_CONSOLE_BAUD` (115200 by default) and listens for textual commands.
    - If `ROOM_ID_OVERRIDE` is defined, it uses that immediately; otherwise it repeatedly prints `ROOM?` every 1.5 s until the receiver replies with `ROOM:<id>`.
 Any time it reads a new room announcement it logs it and resets its cached schedule/version state.
+   - The potentiometer (brightness) and button (override enable) on the control panel are initialized here so the firmware always has a local manual input, even before Redis is online.
 2. **Connectivity & Time**
    - Uses the same Wi-Fi and Redis backoff helpers as the receiver.
    - Configures SNTP via `configTime()` (servers defined in `config.h`) and waits until `time(nullptr)` reports a post-2021 epoch before publishing scheduled commands, logging once on success.
 3. **Schedule Management**
    - Room-specific configuration lives at `room:<id>:cfg`.
-Every `SCHEDULE_REFRESH_MS` (default 30 s) the sender fetches this JSON blob.
+Every `SCHEDULE_REFRESH_MS` (default 30 s) the sender fetches this JSON blob (typically edited by the website).
    - `RoomSchedule` holds baseline, wake, and night settings with sensible defaults (constants in `config.h`).
 The JSON parser accepts multiple naming schemes (`baseline.brightness`, `default_brightness`, etc.) to make authoring easier.
-   - After each successful load it prints a concise summary (baseline %, wake start/duration/brightness, night window) for operator visibility.
+   - Dimming begins 90 minutes before the configured quiet-hours start; wake-up brightening begins at least 30 minutes before the configured wake time (longer if the wake duration is set higher).
+The resulting ramp curves are logged whenever the config changes so techs can verify the plan.
+4. **Manual Override Flow**
+   - The hardware button toggles override on/off and the potentiometer feeds the desired brightness level (0–100 %).
+While override is enabled the scheduled brightness is ignored and the knob percentage is published instead.
+   - The firmware polls `room:<id>:override` every ~2 s.
+If the website flips the override flag remotely, the sender matches that state immediately so the physical panel stays in sync with the UI.
+   - Local button presses write the new `{ enabled, ver, updated_at, source:"device" }` document back to `room:<id>:override`, ensuring the website instantly reflects the bedside panel’s state.
-4. **Version Seeding & Publishing**
+5. **Version Seeding & Publishing**
    - Before emitting anything it reads the current `room:<id>:desired` snapshot so that its `localVer` starts at the last applied version; this prevents stale writes from clobbering newer receiver state.
-   - Every `SCHEDULE_PUBLISH_MIN_INTERVAL_MS` (≥1 s) it recomputes the desired brightness using the hydrated schedule and the local clock:
+   - Every `SCHEDULE_PUBLISH_MIN_INTERVAL_MS` (≥1 s) it recomputes the desired brightness using the hydrated schedule and the local clock (unless override is active, in which case it publishes the knob setting).
-     - Wake window ramps linearly from baseline to the configured peak across the wake duration.
-     - Night window enforces the night brightness, even across midnight.
-     - Outside those windows it sticks to the baseline brightness.
    - If the computed `(mode, brightness)` differs from the last value it sent, it increments `ver` (if needed), writes the JSON to `room:<id>:desired`, and appends the same payload to `cmd:room:<id>`, trimming the stream to ~200 entries.
-5. **Operator Console Commands**
+6. **Operator Console Commands**
    - `CFG?` echoes the currently loaded schedule summary.
    - `REFRESH` clears the cached config so the next loop fetches Redis immediately.
    - Any unknown command is logged for debugging.
-6. **Fault Handling**
+7. **Fault Handling**
    - On Redis errors it logs the `redis_link` status, closes the socket, and resets schedule/version bookkeeping so the system always restarts from a known-good baseline when connectivity returns.

 ## Receiver ↔ Sender Interaction Flow